-Although the campaign for women's suffrage began in the early 1900s, it was with the support of First Lady Eva Perón that the support of First Lady Eva Perón that women gained the right to vote in 1947 (see History and Myth).
-Isabel Perón, President Perón's third wife and Vice President, served as Argentina's and the world's first woman President from 1974-76, assuming her husband's title after his death in 1974.
+Although the campaign for women's suffrage began in the early 1900s, it was with the support of First Lady Eva Perón that women gained the right to vote in 1947 (see p.
+8-9 of History and Myth).
+Isabel Perón, President Perón's third wife and Vice President, served as Argentina's and the world's first woman

+President from 1974-76, assuming her husband's title after his death in 1974.
 In 1991, Argentina became the first LAC country to pass national electoral legislation to incorporate gender quotas for political party lists, which must include at least 30% women.
-In 2023, women held about 45% of seats in Congress (see Political and Social Relations), higher than Brazil (18%),

-Paraguay (19%), and Chile (36%).
-Men dominate many national-level judicial and political positions, and in 2023, only 7 of the 23 provincial governors were women.
+In mid-2023, women held about 45% of seats in Congress (see p.
+5 of Political and Social Relations), higher than Brazil (18%), Paraguay (19%), and Chile (36%).
+Men dominate many national-level judicial and political positions, and in 2022, only two of the 23 provincial governors were women.